 How Are Eggs Bad For Dogs?

-Any good food is only good in moderation.
-Eggs can be high in cholesterol and may cause an upset stomach in the short term if consumed in a high enough quantity and obesity in the long term.
-Most dogs should not be given more than one full egg per day, and a healthy serving size for your individual dog should be determined by your veterinarian or a professional nutritionist.
+Most dogs should not be given more than one full egg per day, and a healthy serving size for your individual dog should be determined by your vet or a professional nutritionist.

 How Should You Feed Eggs To Your Dog?